italia/spid-cie-oidc-docs/docs/en/federation_endpoint.rst

  - **fetch Entity statement endpoint**: returns the ESs regarding a direct subordinate subject.
    For obtaining the ES of an Entity, at least its Entity identifier is needed.
 (For more details, see `OIDC-FED`_ Section 7.1).
  - **trust mark status endpoint**: allows an Entity to test if a TM is still active or not.
-The query MUST be sent to the subject that has released that TM.
+The request MUST be sent to the subject that has released that TM.
 (For more details, see `OIDC-FED`_ Section 7.4).
  - **Entity listing endpoint**: returns the list of the subordinate Entities registered by the TA or an SA.
    (For more details, see `OIDC-FED`_ Section 7.3).